twilio/workshop/docs/dynamic_apps.rst

 Your first web application
 --------------------------

-The first part of the guide just showed you how to run a sample application.
+The first part of the guide walked you through running a sample application.
-You should have made it far enough to open a webpage in your browser that shows 'Hello World'.
-We didn't actually explain how that example work, so let's do that now.
+Before continuing, make sure that example is running and you have "Hello World" displayed in your browser.
+If you can't remember how to run the sample app, refer back to :ref:`setup`

+Before we can write our web application, we need to understand the Hello World example.
+Let's go through the example line-by-line and how it works.

 .. literalinclude:: ../main.py
    :language: python
    :lines: 1

+This line is first part of our application.
+We use the `webapp2
-We need to use the `webapp2` module for creating our web application, so we import it into our own main module.
+<http://webapp-improved.appspot.com/>`_ module to create our web application,
+so we must import before we can use it in our code.

 .. literalinclude:: ../main.py
    :language: python
    :lines: 3-6

-This class handles requests to out application.
-Whenever an HTTP request is made to our app, a method on this class in envoked.
-The method will usuually write some contents out to the response for display in a browser.
+This class handles incoming requests to our application at a specific URL.
+Whenever a user makes a request to our application, a method on this class will be envoked.
+The method will usually write out a response for display in a browser.

 Here, we only define a single method on the class called `get`.
-If you remember your HTTP versb from the first section, this method name corresponds to that method.
-We'll show later how to handle different types of requests.
+If you remember your HTTP verbs from the first section, this method name corresponds to a HTTP GET.
+We'll show later how to handle different HTTP verbs, such as POST or DELETE.

 .. literalinclude:: ../main.py
    :language: python
    :lines: 8-

-Here we actually create our web application objects.
-In the `webapp2` framework, web applications are just a mapping of URLs to request handlers.
-The above mapping says "Whenever someone vists the front page of my application, process that requests using this handler class".
+Here we actually create our application.
+In the `webapp2` framework, web applications are a mapping of URLs to request handler classes.
+The above mapping says "Whenever someone vists the front page of my application, process that requests using the HelloWorld request handler class".

 Your first task will be to change the message displayed in your browser.
 Open up `main.py` in your text editor and change the "Hello World" message on line 6 to "Hello TwilioCon".
 Refresh the page to see your new message.

+Congratulations, you've just created your first web application!

 Responding with TwiML
 ---------------------

-A simple message is great, but how do we respond with TwiML instead of plain text?
+A simple message is great, but we want to use our applicatin to serve TwiML?
+How do we respond with TwiML instead of plain text?
 First, let's change the message we responsd with to valid TwiML.

 .. code-block:: python
    :emphasize-lines: 6